happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

 But remember the beauty of it.
 God was faithful to fulfill His promise of a savior not just for others, but for you!
 We need to let that sink in.

 Keeping Christ in Christmas is important because it is deeply personal.
-Christ was born for you.
-A Savior was sent for YOU!

 For unto us a Child is born,